CARE Awareness Months

 • Schedule a facilitation of our “Healthy Relationships” workshops for your organization or class.
 Click here to request a workshop.

 • Fill out a card to celebrate someone who gives you “green flags” in your relationship!
-Details coming January 2024.
+Watch for details in January 2025.

 April is National Sexual Assault Awareness Month